wide/modulus-core/docs/modulus.md

 Masters are top-level logic (often called "controller") loaded when the body is ready.
 They use the same `Component` class as regular components.

-For exemple `Page` when instanciated, listen for `body.lock` and `body.unlock` events and apply the right method.

 ###  Create a master